Home PowerPoint Photoshop Photos Other Studio Info

 Before we begin inserting SVG content into PowerPoint, copy the SVG file in the same folder as the actual PowerPoint PPT presentation file.
 This way, we will not have to enter a complete absolute path string later.

-For my example, I've used a sample SVG file I created using Jasc's WebDraw application.
+For this example, we used a sample SVG file created using Jasc's WebDraw application.
 It's a simple document with three shapes and two text strings.
-You can download it here. (right-click and choose Save Target As... or similar)

 To preview any SVG file just double-click it or drag into an open Internet Explorer window, subject to the SVG Viewer being installed on your system.